Intellectual property

 Stop Chinese and international companies and people using the registered trademark in China.

-Use of your trademark on the internet, e.g. e-Malls, social media, etc. On request, the Chinese platform must take down any use of your trademark who do not have your written consent.
-You may have done the research of use of your trademark as part of your submission to the Chinese platforms.
+Use your trademark on the internet, e.g., e-Malls, social media, etc. On request, the Chinese platform must take down any use of your trademark that does not have your written consent.
+You may have researched the use of your trademark as part of your submission to the Chinese platforms.

-Request domains using you registered trademark to be closed.
+Request domains using your registered trademark to be closed.

 Stop / control factories reproducing your trademark.